-Neotropical: Belonging to or occurring in the tropical areas of the Western Hemisphere, also known as the New World (neo = new) Niche: an organism's role or "place in this world."
-A niche includes an organism's habitat, the resources it requires, its activity patterns, its interaction with other organisms, and its adaptations.
+Neotropical: Belonging to or occurring in the tropical areas of the Western Hemisphere, also known as the New World (neo = new)

+Niche: an organism's role or "place in this world."
+A niche includes an organism's specific habitat, the resources it requires, its activity patterns, its interaction with other organisms, and its adaptations.

-Orchid: any one of a very large family (Orchidaceae, the orchid family) of plants that have fused male and female parts, and showy or bizarrely-shaped 3-petaled flowers, with the middle petal differing from the others in shape and/or color.
+Orchid: any one of a very large family (Orchidaceae, the orchid family) of plants that usually have showy or bizarrely-shaped 3-petaled flowers, with the middle petal differing from the others in shape and/or color.
 Orchids occur worldwide, but are especially numerous in tropical forests, growing as epiphytes.